 I’ve always advised people to get a pre-approved car loan before contacting a dealership.
 You can use your pre-approval as leverage to negotiate a better interest rate while at the dealership.
 This will keep a dealer more honest when presenting you finance rates and terms.
 It will also protect you from becoming victim of any car dealer financing scams.

-If you're considering the purchase of a new car, I recommend using a free online referral service such as Edmunds and TrueCar to guarantee you pay the lowest price.
-These services will tell you what others are paying for the vehicle you're considering in your local area and which dealers give the greatest discounts.
+If you’re considering the purchase of a new car, I recommend using a free online referral service such as Ryde Shopper and Motor Trend to guarantee you pay the lowest price.
+These services will tell you what others are paying for the vehicle you’re considering in your local area and which dealers give the greatest discounts.